jiewwantan/StarTrader/README.md

 Trading agent survived the major market correction in 2018 with 1.13 Sharpe ratio. <br />

 ![Testing trained model with one iteration][image2]

+### Compare agent's performance with other trading strategies
+DDPG is the best performer in terms of cumulative returns.
+However with a much less volatile ride, LSTM model has the highest Sharpe ratio (2.28) and Sortino ration (3.62).
+DDPG's reward system shall be modified to yield higher Sharpe and Sortino ratio.

+![Trading strategy performance comparison][image3]

 ## Prerequisites